ModeShape/modeshape-performance/README.md

     * runner.properties - configuration file which controls the global parameters for the test runner

-        * scan.subPackages - a comma separated list of string, representing the subpackage names of `org.modeshape.jcr.perftests` which will be scanned automatically for test suites.
-The default value is: `init, query, read, write`.
         * tests.exclude - a comma separated list of regular expressions, representing the name of the test suites that won't be run.
          By default, nothing is excluded.
         * tests.include - a comma separated list of regular expressions, representing the name of the test suites which are included